ISSI-EMIC-Team-522-2021/ISSI_Workshop_1/README.md

 # ISSI_Workshop_2
-notes and stuff from our first ISSI workshop.
+notes and stuff from our Second ISSI workshop.